sockeqwe/mosby-conductor/README.md

 View will be detached from Presenter in `Controller.onDestroyView()` by calling `presenter.detachView(true)` (`true` if view is just detached temporarily i.e. screen orientation change, `false` if view is detached permanently because `Controller` will be destroyed)

 ## Example
-This repository contains a simple [TO DO app](https://github.com/sockeqwe/mosby-conductor/tree/master/app), which makes use of Conductor's [Nested backstacks](https://github.com/bluelinelabs/Conductor/issues/27).
+This repository contains a simple [TO DO List app](https://github.com/sockeqwe/mosby-conductor/tree/master/app).
 ## License

 ```